Pokimane: Twitch streaming

 Anys was named a featured honoree in the 2021 Forbes 30 Under 30 under the category of "Games", which noted her prominence as the largest female streamer on Twitch and as one of the founders of OfflineTV.
 She had 8.5 million followers on Twitch as of July 2021.

 On 8 January 2022, Anys' Twitch account was suspended for 48 hours midway through an Avatar: The Last Airbender watch stream following a DMCA claim from ViacomCBS.
-Later in the month, Anys' stream was hate raided by viewers of JiDion.
+Later in the month, Anys' stream was hate-raided by viewers of JiDion.
 He was later banned, which received the attention of streamer Ninja, who stated he would use his connections to get the ban reversed.
 Anys criticized this response from Ninja, particularly calling out Ninja's use of the word bitches when speaking on the issue.
 Anys and JiDion have since made amends.
 Later in February 2022, Anys re-signed with Twitch.

-On 30 January 2024, Anys announced that she would stop streaming on Twitch stating that she was "done with Twitch's messy behavior" citing the changes that the company has made in recent years.
+On 30 January 2024, Anys announced that she would stop streaming on Twitch stating that she was "done with Twitch's messy behavior", citing the changes that the company has made in recent years.
 However, she has continued to stream.
-On 22 October 2024, Anys and fellow streamer Valkyrae hosted a livestream featuring U.S. senator Bernie Sanders in support of the Kamala Harris 2024 presidential campaign, along with streamers AustinShow and Sykkuno, and other popular figures such as Hank Green, Mark Cuban, and Mark Hamill.
+On 22 October 2024, Anys and fellow streamer Valkyrae hosted a livestream featuring U.S. senator Bernie Sanders in support of the Kamala Harris 2024 presidential campaign, along with streamers AustinShow and Sykkuno, and other popular figures such as Hank Green, Mark Cuban and Mark Hamill.

 YouTube

 In addition to streaming on the Twitch platform, Anys also has multiple YouTube channels: Pokimane, Pokimane Too, Pokimane VODS, Poki ASMR, and imane.
 In 2021, Anys publicly announced that she had stopped doing ASMR, due to the amount of time and dedication it takes to make ASMR videos.
 The Pokimane channel features edited gaming clips from streams while Pokimane Too includes unrelated clips of her gaming content, vlogs, and podcast.

 On the Pokimane VODS channel, full unedited VOD clips of streams are uploaded.
 The Poki ASMR channel featured videos that are part of a broader YouTube community of ASMR content, though Anys has ceased uploading on the channel.
 In 2021, Anys launched a new channel entitled simply 'imane' which covers more personal topics and vlogs rather than gaming-related topics.

 Anys was also a member of OfflineTV, a collaborative YouTube channel made up of content creators.
 Speaking about the channel, Anys stated, "it's not fun being a streamer and living alone, so we decided to come together in a way so we not only keep each other company but we can also collab and actually do good work and content for everyone else."
+On 19 May 2023, OfflineTV announced her departure from the group via a "graduation" video, though she stayed affiliated with the group after.